vityobug/homelab/README.md

 While many deployed applications are not HA-compatible, they can be torn down and recreated as needed due to persistent storage.

+To recreate the environment use the instructions in clusters/terraform and configs from clusters/ha-configs.
+The topology and more details are available in the terraform README.md.

 ## Deployed Applications

 * **Bazarr** – Subtitle management for media libraries.